RihanNasar/gwen-finetuning/README.md

-# IMDb Q&A Dataset - Data Documentation
+# Movie Knowledge Fine-Tuning Challenge

+## Phase 1: Dataset Creation

+This documentation covers the first phase of the project - creating the training dataset.

 ## What is this?